 - Are you thinking, “I’d like to make a gift to the Class of 1972 Endowed Internship Fund but I live off the income from my investments.”
 Guess what?
 There is even a way for you to give to the Class of 1972 Endowed Internship Fund AND receive income for lifetime or for a period of years!
 How?
 PLU offers its alumni and friends the opportunity to fund a Charitable Gift Annuity or Charitable Remainder Trust, both of which provide income and tax benefits to you and your spouse/partner! (www.plu.giftplans.org)

 - Or maybe you are thinking that you really want to be a part of this important initiative, but you are worried about outliving your assets.
 Totally understandable!
 Perhaps you’d want to provide a gift in your will or beneficiary designation in your retirement fund for PLU.
 Your estate and heirs may receive estate and income tax savings too! (www.plu.edu/advancement/heritage-society)

 Confused?
 Yea, we get that a lot!
 Maybe you own real estate or another asset you’d like to consider giving but don’t know where to begin?
 Doug Page, the Executive Director for Gift Planning, is ready to help!
 Doug can provide confidential illustrations, answer your questions, even pick up your dry cleaning.
 (Well, maybe not that last one!)
-You can reach him by phone at 253.535.8488, or via email at email@example.com.
-And remember, all gifts and pledges paid over five years will count toward the Class of 1973’s goal of securing $50,000 (or more!) for this critically important fund to invest in the futures of vocational discernment of all those who come through PLU.
+You can reach him by phone at 253.535.8488, or via email at firstname.lastname@example.org.
+And remember, all gifts and pledges paid over five years will count toward the Class of 1972’s goal of securing $50,000 (or more!) for this critically important fund to help PLU students benefit from the kind of experiential learning that only an internship can provide!